The Opportunity Pledge

 About the Methodology

-Modeled after the Mekong Club Business Pledge Against Modern Slavery, a methodology that enlists the private sector in supporting government efforts to eradicate modern-day slavery tied to labor exploitation, the Opportunity Pledge framework has four categories — Assimilation, Engagement, Execution, and Entrenchment — divided into subcategories:
+Modeled after the Mekong Club Business Pledge Against Modern Slavery, a methodology that enlists the private sector in supporting government efforts to eradicate modern-day slavery tied to labor exploitation, the Opportunity Pledge methodology has four steps:

 Increase investment to underrepresented venture capitalists & founders